opentap/opentap/README.md

 ## Contributing

-If you are thinking of contributing code to OpenTAP, first of all, thank you!
+If you are thinking of contributing code or report an issue to OpenTAP, first of all, thank you!
 All fixes, patches and enhancements to OpenTAP are very warmly welcomed.
 In order to keep thing manageable, there are a number of guidelines that should be followed in order to ensure that your modification is included in OpenTAP as quickly as possible.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Reporting Issues